 Please print out and bring your certificates to the first day of class.
 Release of Liability Form required.

 Instructor Will Bojorques has 10 years teaching basic wildland fire training/FOR 480.
-He has 18 years fighting wildland fire (16 with the US Forest Service, two with the Bureau of Land Management).
-Module experience: Seven years with hand crews, one year with Type 6 engines, seven years in wildland fire prevention.
-Red Card Qualifications: Type 4 Incident Commander, Type 1 Firefighter, Crew Boss, Heavy Equipment Boss, Helicopter Crew Member, Wildland Fire Investigator and Prevention Technician.
+He has 19 years fighting wildland fire (17 with the US Forest Service, two with the Bureau of Land Management).
+Module experience: Seven years with hand crews, one year with Type 6 engines, 11 years in wildland fire prevention.
+Red Card Qualifications: Type 4 Incident Commander, Taskforce Leader, Type 1 Firefighter, Crew Boss, Heavy Equipment Boss, and Fire Prevention Technician.